oxsecurity/megalinter/.github/CONTRIBUTING.md

 ### Pre-requisites

 - You need [**Python 3**](https://www.python.org/downloads/) and [**Node.js** (14+)](https://nodejs.org/en/download/) to be installed on your computer.
+  - If you have issues running Python on Windows, you can uninstall it then reinstall it using [this video tutorial](https://www.youtube.com/watch?v=uDbDIhR76H4), then copy python.exe and name it python3.exe

 - Run the following commands at the root of the repository to install required dev dependencies
 ```shell